-8. .
-Membership
+8. Membership

-- (1) Membership is open to individuals as described in clause 3. - (2) - (a) The trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The trustees must inform the applicant in writing of the reasons for the refusal within twentyone days of the decision. - (c) The trustees must consider any written representations the applicant may make about the decision.
+- (1) Membership is open to individuals as described in clause 3, on payment of such fees as are approved by the trustees. - (2) - (a) The trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The trustees must inform the applicant in writing of the reasons for the refusal within twentyone days of the decision. - (c) The trustees must consider any written representations the applicant may make about the decision.
 The trustees' decision following any written representations must be notified to the applicant in writing but shall be final. - (3) Membership is not transferable to anyone else. - (4) The trustees must keep a register of names and addresses of the members.

-9. .
-Termination of membership
+9. Termination of membership